 See below for brief instructions on how to search the database.

-Make sure you visit the tutorial, available in the self-test activities section on this page, for more detailed guidance.
+Make sure you visit the tutorial for more detailed guidance.

 Once you click the Search button, the results page appears: